bcapptain/dockernymous/README.md

 Dockernymous is a start script for Docker that runs and configures two individual Linux containers in order act as a anonymisation workstation-gateway set up.

-It' aimed towards experienced Linux/Docker users, security professionals and penetration testers!
+It's aimed towards experienced Linux/Docker users, security professionals and penetration testers!

 The gateway container acts as a Anonymizing Middlebox (see [https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy](https://trac.torproject.org/projects/tor/wiki/doc/TransparentProxy)) and routes ALL traffic from the workstation container through the Tor Network.